mare-imbrium/umbra/README.md

 # Umbra

-stripped version of canis (ncurses ruby)
+Stripped version of canis gem (ncurses ruby).
+Create ncurses applications using a simple small library.
+The source is small and simple, so easy to hack if need be.

  - Minimal functionality
  - Very close to ncurses, should not try to wrap everything